The day I watched Diego Maradona play

 I quickly departed for the Stadio San Siro, curious about what I would see, but found only emptiness.
 The entire area around the stadium was deserted, though I could hear the festive sounds from inside (where I later learned Italian models in classy and yet sparse dress and actress Sophia Loren were leading the opening ceremonies with a healthy contingent of the Italian Army).

 A single man was in view and he walked up to me, a ticket in hand.
 I looked at him suspiciously, said I only had the equivalent of $15 in my wallet (which was true, though I had more strapped beneath my clothes), and after some haggling he sold it to me.
-The clincher, he said in broken English, was that more people had come for the opening ceremony than the game (which pitted the world's best team and player against Cameroon, a team from Africa considered by most observers -- and some of its own players -- a joke).
+The clincher, he said in broken English, was that more people had come for the opening ceremony than the game (which pitted the worlds best team and player against Cameroon, a team from Africa considered by most observers and some of its own players a joke).
 I was, in effect, the last person outside the stadium whom he could get money from.

 I approached the gate, held out the ticket and prepared to walk in.
 But the attendant stopped me, looked at my ticket, looked at me, looked at my ticket, said something in Italian, and laughed.
 Finally, he motioned me forward.

 And so, finally, I found my seat, in the middle of a sea of green-clad Italian soldiers, the only civilian among them.
-And I laughed, too, with happy amazement that I had been allowed in with a soldier's pass.
+And I laughed, too, with happy amazement that I had been allowed in with a soldiers pass.

 But all attention was now on the game, which was brutal.

-Maradona was hounded by the persistent African team, rarely given room to maneuver, with cheers from everyone in the stadium -- except those from Argentina -- every time he was tackled.
+Maradona was hounded by the persistent African team, rarely given room to maneuver, with cheers from everyone in the stadium except those from Argentina every time he was tackled.
 Maradona, you see, had just recently led his soccer club to a championship over Milan, and the fans there were against him.
-Moreover, Argentina was a favorite in the tournament and thus a threat to Italy's hopes, and Cameroon, representing a continent that had mainly embarrassed itself up until then in international play, was the ultimate underdog.
+Moreover, Argentina was a favorite in the tournament and thus a threat to Italys hopes, and Cameroon, representing a continent that had mainly embarrassed itself up until then in international play, was the ultimate underdog.

 Maradona was tackled again and again, and each time it was like sparks emanated from his head.
 A red card was issued to Cameroon, causing it to play 10 against 11.
 And, then: a miracle, in the net right before me, a header by Cameroon for a goal.
 The crowd went crazy, African drums beating to a crescendo.
 From there the game became even more intense, the drums seemingly coming from everywhere.
 Here is how the Guardian newspaper described it: